 Burn CenterHome > Specialties > Burn Center > Positioning

 Correct positioning of a burned area is very important during healing.
 At first, the goal is to reduce swelling through proper positioning.
 Another goal of positioning is to make it as easy as possible to regain normal motions after a burn.
 As the skin heals, it shrinks and makes it difficult to move joints normally.
-By using special splints and positioning equipment, we can help maintain normal motion.
-You will use this equipment while in bed, sitting in a chair and even while walking or at school!
+By using special splints and positioning equipment, normal joint motion can be maintained.
+Therapists and nurses will set up the positioning programs and make sure that patients follow their program.

 An arm wedge is used to reduce swelling by keeping the arm elevated above the level of your heart.
 A second goal for using wedges for burns that are under the arm would be to keep the skin under the arms stretched out.

 A foam wedge is often used to position the neck when there are burns in the front of the neck.
 It keeps the head in a neutral or slightly extended position to prevent skin from shortening and contracting.

 When a person has burns to their hands and arms, a tall walker can be used to keep arms elevated for edema control and to keep shoulders from contracting when patient is walking.
 The rolling walker has an overhead bar that a person holds onto while walking.
 This walker is available for use while in the hospital.